ctera/ctera-python-sdk/docs/source/user_guides/Gateway/Gateway.rst

    filer.license.apply('EV32')

 .. note:: you can specify a license upon connecting the Gateway to CTERA Portal.
-See :py:func:`Gateway.connect()`
+See :py:func:`cterasdk.edge.services.Services.connect()`

 Caching
 =======